Dusa

 Dusa is a character in the 2020 video game Hades.
 She is a maid who serves Hades, and who periodically interacts with the protagonist, Zagreus, in addition to the character Megaera.
-She was created by Greg Kasavin and designed by Jen Zee, with her design made attractive due to Vee's desire to appreciate classical tradition and the mindset that gods are beautiful because they are gods.
+She was created by Greg Kasavin and designed by Jen Zee, with her design made attractive due to Zee's desire to appreciate "classical tradition" and the mindset that gods are beautiful because they are gods.
 She is voiced by Courtney Vineys.
 During the game, the player may have Zagreus pursue her romantically, only for Dusa to turn out to not share these feelings and possibly not having romantic feelings at all, instead forming a platonic love for one another.
 This has been well-received, with critics noting how her being asexual and aromantic was a rarity.
 She has also been praised for her design and voice.

 Concept and creation

 Dusa is based on the Greek mythological figure Medusa.
 She is a floating gorgon head with green skin and snakes for hair who carries a feather duster while she works as a maid in the House of Hades.
 She was designed by Hades character designer Jen Zee and created by creative director Greg Kasavin.
 On the subject of the attractiveness of Dusa and other characters in the game, Kasavin attributed this to Jen Zee, the game's character artist.
 He stated that the portrayal of Dusa and the rest "owe greatly to classical tradition," which Zee cared about.
 He added that they justified the gods being hot by virtue of them being gods.
 While she was originally a comic relief character, Kasavin stated that her popularity led to her being made more significant.
 Later in the game's development, Dusa was given additional dialogue through a patch.
 She is voiced by Courtney Vineys, who previously voiced the character Ti'zo from Pyre.
 According to Waypoint writer Elizabeth Ballou, she was a good fit for Dusa due to her history of voicing "cute, puckish creatures" like Ti'zo and Dusa.